KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 ### 8.5 The Cosmic Ecology of the Multiverse

 Just as Earth expresses a **local field of soul**,
-each universe within the multiversal model
+each universe within multiversal expression
 carries a unique **cosmic ecology**.

 Some may lean toward centropy,